Totof34/aecp/README.md

 For the Gerber's file see the folder "aecp/source_kicad/gerber V4/"

+all PCB Gerber files and 3D printing files from version 2025 grouped in the folder "aecp/manufacturing_files"

 *******************************************************************

 the new board uses a Atmega328 and usb link or a bluetooth module ( HC-05 or 06 )